We may earn a commission when you buy through links in our articles. Learn more.

 • A district unique to England for naval activity in your city

-• Replaces the harbour district
+• Replaces the harbor district

 • Also removes the movement penalty for embarking and disembarking to and from this tile